Factbox: Electric vehicle subsidies under pressure in some Tesla core markets

 Tesla has seen soaring demand from Norway, where electric cars made up more than 40% in sales last year, a global record.

-The country has exempted battery-powered vehicles from the 25% income tax imposed on petrol and diesel engines.
-The government originally considered phasing out those incentives by the end of 2019, but an extension until the end of 2020 has been approved, according to the Norwegian Electric Vehicle Association.
+The country has exempted battery-powered vehicles from the 25% value-added tax imposed on petrol and diesel engines, as well as other taxes levied on car purchases.

+The government originally considered phasing out some of those incentives by the end of 2019, but has since agreed to extend all tax exemptions until the end of 2021.
+Some political parties have called for a gradual reduction of incentives from 2022 onwards, although no plans are yet in place.

 Beijing has been slowly rolling back a generous five-year subsidy program for so-called new energy vehicles (NEVs), which began in 2016.
 It plans to phase out subsidies after 2020 amid criticism that some firms have become overly reliant on the funds.
 But China said it would not cut subsidies again this summer, an approach cheered by automakers.